GnsP/ghournal/README.md

 Hence, based on these requirements, I decided to build a new blog management system.
 As we can see from the requirements, it's intended to be used by developers who like to work from the commandline environment mostly.

+### Installation
+The package is available on npm and that makes the installation easier than anything.
+**Note** *This package is intended to be used as a standalone tool rather than a module, so a global installtion might be more convenient than a local one.*

+'sudo npm install -g ghournal'

+That does the installation.